Skip to content

 Fail-Fast Behavior

-By default (fail_fast: true), if any parallel step fails, remaining steps are cancelled.
+Parallel steps are fail-fast: if any nested step fails, remaining nested steps are cancelled best-effort.

 Join Modes